kiatuki/animated_qr_code_scanner/README.md

 $ flutter pub get
 ```

-Alternatively, your editor might support flutter pub get.
+Alternatively, your editor might support `flutter pub get`.
 Check the docs for your editor to learn more.

 ### 3. Import it
 Now in your Dart code, you can use: